 “Meanwhile, Peter continued knocking.
 When they finally opened the door and saw him, they were amazed.” – Acts 12:16

 Here’s the scene.
-A group of Christians has gathered together for an all-night prayer vigil to seek God for the life of their beloved friend and leader named Peter, whom Herod has arrested and plans to execute.
-They are crying out to God for Peter’s life and the prayers take them into the early morning.
+A group of Christians gather together for an all-night prayer vigil to seek God for the life of Peter, their beloved friend and leader, whom Herod has arrested and plans to execute.
+They are crying out to God for Peter’s life and the prayer vigil take them into the early morning.

 Then a knock comes at the front door.
-A servant girl name Rhoda is sent to see who it is.
-Rhoda must have been very familiar with Peter to recognize him just by his voice, because she left the gate locked and ran back to the prayer group and told them Peter was here.
+A servant girl name Rhoda goes to see who it is.
+Rhoda must have been very familiar with Peter to recognize him just by his voice, because she left Peter at the locked gate, ran back to the prayer group and told them Peter was here.

-And, being the faith-filled, Spirit-led, Holy Ghost baptized believers that they were, they immediately dismissed Rhoda’s news by telling her she was crazy, it was just probably just his angel.
+And, being the faith-filled, Spirit-led, Holy Ghost baptized believers they are, they immediately dismissed Rhoda’s news by telling her she was crazy, it was just probably just his angel.
 Say what?
 Here these people are involved in some serious prayer but when the answer comes knocking at the door, they don’t believe it.
-THAT is what I mean by this being an imperfect prayer – they didn’t even have enough faith to think that God would answer their prayers.
+THAT is what I mean by this being an imperfect prayer—they didn’t even have enough faith to think that God would answer their prayers.

-What this means for all of us is that it isn’t the “perfect” prayers we pray that finally prevail.
+This teaches us we don’t have to produce perfect faith nor perfect prayers to experience God’s answers.
 It wasn’t the extraordinary faith they all had that moved God to release Peter.
 In fact, they didn’t show much faith at all.
 Here they are, all gathered together to pray for their beloved friend, and when he shows up in answer to their prayers, they don’t believe it.
 So, how much faith does it take to pray for something and then, when you get it, turn it away because you doubt?
 Not much faith.
 Not much at all.
-But what we learn from this passage is it isn’t the amount of faith you have but Who your faith is in.
-Continue Reading
+But what we learn from this passage is it isn’t the amount of faith you have, but Who your faith is in that matters.